sagarsv04/EndToEndPipeline/README.md

 ```
 - Airflow UI will be available at http://external_ip:8080
 - MLflow UI will be available at http://external_ip:5000
+- Grafana UI will be available at http://external_ip:3000
 - Flask API will be available at http://external_ip:5001

+## WIP
+- Grafana doesn't auto-load csv files and require manual panel setup